hpcleuven/VscDocumentation/source/access/mfa_quickstart.rst

 #.
 Log in as usual.
 You should now end up on a page that tells you that your VSC
    identity is confirmed.
-   If you have already performed the previous login in that browser session, you will immediately end up on this page.
+   If you have already performed the previous login in that browser session, you will immediately end up on this page:

    .. _firewall_confirmed:
    .. figure:: mfa_quickstart/firewall_confirmed.PNG